IQSS/dataverse/doc/sphinx-guides/source/developers/make-data-count.rst

 Architecture
 ------------

-There are many components involved in the Dataverse software's architecture for Make Data Count as shown in the diagram below.
+There are many components involved in the Dataverse Software's architecture for Make Data Count as shown in the diagram below.

 |makedatacount_components|